 Think of it as a soft system-wide refresh.
 Armies stay playable, but core interactions get adjusted to fit the new edition framework.

-Psychic Direction: (rumors)
+Psychic Direction: (mostly confirmed)

 - No massive psychic overhaul at launch.